sage-code/eve/manual/overview.md

 ## Syntax Overview

-ΞVΞ is a free form language inspired from Java and Ruby.
+ΞVΞ is a free form language inspired from Java and Ruby and PL/SQL.

 ## Syntax Index